gene-git/wg_tool/Docs/_build/html/_sources/Sections/Editing.rst.txt

 This creates a file under the *Edits* directory and the filename is displayed.
 In this example the file will be *Edits/vpn-test-info.mods*.
-The file is in standard TOML format.
+The file is in standard YAML format.

 You can then edit the contents of the file that contains the following